Dog hip dysplasia is one of the most studied illnesses in veterinary medicine.

 To define, dog hip dysplasia is a formative malady.
-The hip is not shaped accurately which thusly causes ligament harm and detachment in the hip joints.
+The hip is not shaped accurately which this way causes ligament harm and detachment in the hip joints.

 Treatment, for this situation, includes surgery.
-Unfortunately, there are instances when symptoms show only after arthritis has been developed and at this point, treatment procedures are typically limited and complicated.
+Unfortunately, there are instances when symptoms show after arthritis has been developed and at this point, treatment procedures are typically limited and complicated.

 Dog dysplasia is common among the larger dog breeds such as the golden retriever, Labrador, German Shepherd, and Saint Bernard.

 The first sign of hip dysplasia is decreased activity.
 If your dog refuses to jump, use the stairs or stand on its hind limbs, then you had better get them checked immediately.

-The symptoms can show as early as 5 months, and unless treated, dogs suffering from hip dysplasia will eventually, be unable to walk.
+The symptoms can show as early as five months, and unless treated, dogs suffering from hip dysplasia will eventually, be unable to walk.

 Aside from genetics, nutrition and exercise are considered as risk factors.
-Research shows that there’s the good reason for choosing your dog’s food.
+Research shows that there’s a good reason for choosing your dog’s food.

 Also, if the dog’s diet has too much or too little calcium, it can also cause an abnormality in the development of its hip joint.

 If your dog is genetically susceptible to the disease, the best exercises are those who do not exert too much pressure on the hip joint.

 Running and swimming are most recommended.
 To diagnose dog hip dysplasia, your dog needs to undergo a complete physical exam and an x-ray especially if there are already outward signs of arthritis.